m00g3n/cluster-inventory/docs/adr/provisioning.md

           signingAlgs:
             - RS256
           usernameClaim: sub
-    # spec.shoot.provider is provided by the KEB, required
     provider:
       type: aws
-      region: eu-central-1
-      secretBindingName: "hyperscaler secret"
-    # spec.shoot.Networking is Provided by the KEB, required
+    # spec.shoot.Networking is required
     networking:
       pods: 100.64.0.0/12
       nodes: 10.250.0.0/16
       services: 100.104.0.0/13
-    # spec.shoot.controlPlane is provided by the KEB, required
+    # spec.shoot.controlPlane is required
     controlPlane:
       highAvailability:
         failureTolerance:
           type: node
     workers:
       - machine:
-          # spec.shoot.workers.machine.type provided by the KEB, required
+          # spec.shoot.workers.machine.type is required
           type: m6i.large
-        # spec.shoot.workers.zones is provided by the KEB, required
+        # spec.shoot.workers.zones is required
         zones:
           - eu-central-1a
           - eu-central-1b
           - eu-central-1c
-        # spec.shoot.workers.minimum is provided by the KEB, required
+        # spec.shoot.workers.minimum is required
         minimum: 3
-        # spec.shoot.workers.maximum is provided by the KEB, required
+        # spec.shoot.workers.maximum is required
         maximum: 20
-        # spec.shoot.workers.maxSurge is provided by the KEB, required in the first release.
+        # spec.shoot.workers.maxSurge is required in the first release.
         # It can be optional in the future, as it equals to zone count
         maxSurge: 3
-        # spec.shoot.workers.maxUnavailable is provided by the KEB, required in the first release.
+        # spec.shoot.workers.maxUnavailable is required in the first release.
         # It can be optional in the future, as it is always set to 0
         maxUnavailable:  0
   security:
     networking:
       filter:
-        # spec.security.networking.filter.egress.enabled is provided by the KEB, required
+        # spec.security.networking is required
         egress:
           enabled: false
-    # spec.security.administrators is provided by the KEB, required
+    # spec.security.administrators is required
     administrators:
       - admin@myorg.com
 ```